How I lost my leg and became the man I am today

 Triathlon is a challenge in both training and racing like no other sport.
 It’s a constant battle to try to master all three disciplines.
 That is also why I find triathlon so exciting.
 It allows me to inspire people and to show them that I can do more than just walk or swim or bike or run, but actually do whatever I set my mind and heart to.

 My goal now is to reach, and win a gold medal, at the Paralympics triathlon at the Tokyo 2020 Paralympic Games, all while inspiring people along the way.
 I have also recently qualified for the ITU World Triathlon Grand Final which will take place in Lausanne, Switzerland this September, so I am confident that I am on the right path to achieve my goal.

 Coming to Dubai with my wife has been the perfect opportunity for me to get close to the best of training conditions, facilities and the team that I surround myself with in the triathlon community here.
 Traveling around the world to qualify for the Tokyo 2020 Paralympics, using these opportunities will be a key role for me to succeed.

-For everything to come together as a full time athlete, I value the help of my wife, coach and partners that makes sure I get the time and resources it takes to have everything done the right way.
+For everything to come together as a full time athlete, I value the help of my wife Pia, coach Tom Walker and partners such as On Running ME who make sure I get the time and resources it takes to have everything done the right way.
 Out of training, recovery is key for my performance.
 The more I train, the more I need to recover.
 The stress that the body experiences during the week, takes a whole bunch of recovery and nutrition.
-And it’s kind of like a secret discipline, to which it only seems possible to master when you are privileged to be a full time athlete as myself.
+And it’s kind of like a secret discipline, to which it only seems possible to master when you are privileged to be a full time athlete such as myself.

 - 4 swim sessions (14km)